CannaTrade 2023, Halle 622, Zürich

-Welcome to CannaTrade, the longest existing cannabis expo in Europe!
-The story of CannaTrade began already in 2001, when the "Schweizer Hanf-Tagen (Swiss Hemp Days)" turned into the international hemp fair that took place in Bern at BEAExpo for the very first time.
-From 2008 the CannaTrade moved to Basel, for two editions, and in the following years in Zurich the farir became bigger and bigger.
-After ten years the time is ripe to return to the place of birth of the international hemp fair CannaTrade:
+Welcome to CannaTrade, the longest-running cannabis trade fair in Europe!
+The story of CannaTrade began in 2001, when the ‘Schweizer Hanf-Tagen’ (Swiss Hemp Days) turned into the international hemp fair that took place in Bern at BEA Expo for the very first time.
+In 2008, CannaTrade moved to Basel for two sessions and in the following years, to Zurich where the fair became bigger and bigger.
+After ten years, it is time to return to the birthplace of the International Cannabis Expo CannaTrade:

 Hemp is one of the eldest useful plants on earth.
 The Chinese are